id1m1trov/bootstrap_project/README.md

 # bootstrap_project
 Bootstrap project -
-just a small project with bootstrap, jquery and sass design lend from www.helpscout.com/ (hope they will forgive me :S)
+just a small project with bootstrap, jquery and sass.
+Design, lend from www.helpscout.com/ (hope they will forgive me :S)